 Walking Football, as the name suggests, is a slow-paced version of the beautiful game which is aimed specifically at the over 50’s,

 Walking Football has grown massively over the last few years and football community trusts around the county run regular sessions.
-Here’s what some of our players say,
+Here’s what some our player say,

 “Once again I can enjoy playing the game I love, we make new friends and the banter is great.”